-- 9.1 Landscaping must be constructed and/or established prior to the commencement of the use in all areas shown on the approved plans (refer to condition 2.1). - 9.2 Landscaping must be designed in accordance with the requirements of Australian Standard AS 1428 parts 1, 2, 3 and 4 Design for access and mobility. - 9.3 Planting types used within the landscaping areas (refer to condition 2.1) must include either trees, shrubs or groundcovers, or any combination of these planting types. - 9.4 At least fifty (50) per cent of all new plantings within the landscaping areas (refer to condition 2.1) must be locally native species with low water dependency and have regard to the following requirements: - 9.4.1 Plant species are chosen from sources recommended in Planning Scheme Policy SC6.12 Landscape Design and Street Trees Planning Scheme Policy. - 9.5 Landscaping, or any part thereof, upon reaching full maturity, must not: - 9.5.1 obstruct sight visibility zones as defined in the Austroads 'Guide to Traffic Engineering Practice' series of publications; - 9.5.2 adversely affect any road lighting or public space lighting; or - 9.5.3 adversely affect any Council infrastructure, or public utility plant. - 9.6 The landscaped areas must be subject to: - 9.6.1 a watering and maintenance plan during the establishment moment; and - 9.6.2 an ongoing maintenance and replanting programme.
+- 9.1 Landscaping must be constructed and/or established prior to the commencement of the use in all areas shown on the approved plans (refer to condition 2.1). - 9.2 Landscaping must be designed in accordance with the requirements of Australian Standard AS 1428 parts 1, 2, 3 and 4 Design for access and mobility. - 9.3 Planting types used within the landscaping areas (refer to condition 2.1) must include either trees, shrubs or groundcovers, or any combination of these planting types.
+These plantings must be established and maintained generally at the following density rates: - 9.3.1 trees at five (5) metre intervals; - 9.3.2 shrubs at two (2) metre intervals; and - 9.3.3 groundcovers at one (1) metre intervals. - 9.4 At least fifty (50) per cent of all new plantings within the landscaping areas (refer to condition 2.1) must be locally native species with low water dependency and must comply with the following requirements: - 9.4.1 Plant species are chosen from sources recommended in Planning Scheme Policy SC6.12 Landscape Design and Street Trees Planning Scheme Policy; and - 9.4.2 Plant species must not include undesirable species identified in Planning Scheme Policy SC6.12 Landscape Design and Street Trees Planning Scheme Policy. - 9.5 Large trees must not be planted within one (1) metre of the centreline of any sewerage and/or water infrastructure; small shrubs and groundcover are acceptable. - 9.6 Landscaping, or any part thereof, upon reaching full maturity, must not: - 9.6.1 obstruct sight visibility zones as defined in the Austroads 'Guide to Traffic Engineering Practice' series of publications; - 9.6.2 adversely affect any road lighting or public space lighting; or - 9.6.3 adversely affect any Council infrastructure, or public utility plant. - 9.7 The landscaped areas must be subject to: - 9.7.1 a watering and maintenance plan during the establishment moment; and - 9.7.2 an ongoing maintenance and replanting programme.